 The sand was warm beneath my bare feet as I walked the winding path through the island, each step bringing me closer to the man I would marry.

-Two women throwing pink flowers petals led the way, while men with traditional Bodu Beru drums kept beat for our procession.
+Two women throwing pink flower petals led the way, while men with traditional Bodu Beru drums kept beat for our procession.

 Looking out at the azure Maldivian sea, I could hardly believe this was real.
 This wasn’t the wedding day I had dreamed of.

 Eloping to the Maldives

 Deciding to get married had been easy, but planning a wedding?
 That turned out to be more difficult than we thought.

 Wedding planning was stressful – and it wasn’t us.
 We didn’t care about fancy venues, menu options and ornate flower arrangements.

 What we did care about was travel.
 In fact, our love of travel had brought us together.
 That was obvious when it came time to planning our wedding.